andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 console.log('Server running at http://127.0.0.1:5000/');
 ```

 While composing the response, we added a new `event` string before the `data` string.
-The `event` keyword helps you to specify the type of event you are sending to the client.
+The `event` keyword helps us to specify the type of event you are sending to the client.
 In the example shown above, we indicated the `filghtStateUpdate` value for the previously existing events and added a new event with the `flightRemoval` value for `event` keyword.
-As you can easily imagine, you are saying to your client that some events concern the update of the flight's state and some others the removal of the flight.
-You will expect that the client will perform different actions for different types of events.
+As we can easily imagine, we are saying to our client that some events concern the update of the flight's state and some others the removal of the flight.
+We will expect that the client will perform different actions for different types of events.

 So, let's see how the client handles these events: